 However, in all the pre-wedding hustle & bustle, legal matters typically end up being the last (and the forgotten) on the agenda.
 If this was your case, fret not.
 You still have the options to draft an agreement with your spouse after the ceremony.

 The answer is yes, but it is actually called a “postnuptial agreement,” and it is more common than you think.
-Couples enter in postnuptial agreements for all of the reasons that they enter into prenups, but there are also some additional reasons, because their circumstances may change.
+Couples enter into postnuptial agreements for all of the reasons that they enter into prenups, but there are also some additional reasons, because their circumstances may change.
 Here are a few examples:

 - One spouse inherits a sum of money that they want to pass on to children from a previous marriage or relationship and wants that inheritance protected.
 Generally, inheritances belong to the individual, so long as the assets remain in just that person’s name, but a postnup reinforces this.